googleforgames/quilkin/docs/src/services/xds.md

 |----------|-------|---------------------|
 | xDS      | 7800  | gRPC (IPv4 OR IPv6) |

-For multi-cluster integration, Quilkin provides a `manage` service, that can be used with a number of configuration discovery providers to provide cluster configuration multiple [`proxy`s](./proxy.md).
+For single-cluster integration, Quilkin provides a `manage` service, that can be used with a number of configuration discovery providers to provide cluster configuration multiple [`proxy`s](./proxy.md).
 With each provider automating the complexity of a full xDS management control plane via integrations with popular